Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-The authors of \cite{felce2020quantum} provides a “positive refrigeration condition” for the ICO fridge , that is when the temperature of the hot reservoirs $T_{H}$ is equal to the effective temperature of the working system when attaining heating branch, the ICO fridge can't further cool down the cold reservoirs.
+The authors of \cite{felce2020quantum} provides a “positive refrigeration condition” for the ICO fridge, that is when the temperature of the hot reservoirs $T_{H}$ is equal to the effective temperature of the working system when attaining heating branch, the ICO fridge can't further cool down the cold reservoirs.
 Refer to situation discussed in Fig.\ref{f9}, the hot reservoir and all $N$ cold reservoirs are from the same superbath with a fixed temperature $T$, and initially we should let all of the reservoirs be thermally isolated from each other.
-As more and more cycles are performed, the heat keeps exchanging between the cold reservoirs and the hot one assisted by the ICO fridge.
-Even though $n_c$(number of particles in all the cold reservoirs) and $n_{H}$(number of particles in the hot reservoir) all tend to be infinity in thermodynamic limit, it is still reasonable to assume $\frac{n_{H}}{n_c}=k$(a positive constant).
+As more and more cycles are performed, the cold reservoirs keep exchanging heat with the hot reservoir assisted by the ICO fridge.
+Even though $n_c$ (number of particles in all the cold reservoirs) and $n_{H}$ (number of particles in the hot reservoir) all tend to be infinity in thermodynamic limit, it is still reasonable to assume $\frac{n_{H}}{n_c}=k$(a positive constant).
 In this sense, we can derive the lowest temperature that the cold reservoirs can achieve with ICO fridge starting from a certain temperature, and it depends only on $k$ and the staring temperature as we will see.

-Assume the maximum amount of heat can be transferred from the cold reservoirs to the hot one is $Q_{max}$, $T'$ is the thermal state of the qubit from the cold reservoirs at the lowest achievable temperature and $\rho'_{h}$ is the normalized thermal state of the working qubit(initially in $T'$) after thermalizing with the $N$ cold reservoirs in an ICO and attain one of the $(N-1)$ heating branch.
-And we know from the results of the previous section that by applying the generalized N-SWITCH in cyclic orders, all the normalized thermal state of working qubit in heating branch is $N$ independent.
+Assume the maximum amount of heat that can be transferred from the cold reservoirs to the hot one is $Q_{max}$, $T'$ is the thermal state of the qubit from the cold reservoirs at the lowest achievable temperature and $\rho'_{h}$ is the normalised thermal state of the working qubit (initially in $T'$) after thermalising with the $N$ cold reservoirs in an ICO and attain one of the $(N-1)$ heating branch.
+And we know from the results of section \ref{cyclicN} that by applying the generalised N-SWITCH in cyclic orders, all the normalised thermal state of working qubit in heating branch is $N$ independent.

 We know that when $\rho'_{h}=T_{H}$ the fridge stop working in refrigeration mode.
 So we have $E^{f}_{cold}=n_c\text{Tr}[TH]-Q_{max}=n_c\text{Tr}[T'H]$ and $E^{f}_{H}=n_{H}\text{Tr}[TH]+Q_{max}=n_{H}\text{Tr}[\rho'_{h}H]$, then we can write